AndyObtiva/glimmer-dsl-opal/README.md

 #### Tetris

-This is a minimal initial version of the [Tetris seen in Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt/blob/master/docs/reference/GLIMMER_SAMPLES.md#glimmer-tetris).
+This is a slightly minimal version of the [Tetris seen in Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt/blob/master/docs/reference/GLIMMER_SAMPLES.md#glimmer-tetris).

 Note that while the Glimmer GUI DSL code is mostly the same, some of the behavioral code around threads is changed into async Opal code via the [opal-async](https://github.com/AndyObtiva/opal-async) gem due to the async nature of transpiled JavaScript.